About the Facility Guarantee Program

 FAS administers the FGP on behalf of the Commodity Credit Corporation (CCC).
 CCC guarantees payments due from approved foreign financial institutions to exporters or financial institutions in the United States.
 However, the financing must be obtained through normal commercial sources.
 Any follow-on credit arrangements between the foreign financial institution and the importer are negotiated separately and are not covered by the CCC guarantee.
 CCC will only consider issuing a guarantee if a transaction will primarily benefit U.S. agricultural commodity exports.

-FGP covers credit terms of up to 10 years; maximum terms may vary by country.
-A minimum initial payment of 15 percent of the net contract value must be made by the buyer to the seller prior to the start of the credit.
+FGP covers credit terms of up to 10 years; maximum terms may vary by country and the details of the specific transaction for which coverage is requested.
+For transactions with tenor of 24 months or more, a minimum initial payment of 15 percent of the net contract value must be made by the buyer to the seller prior to the start of the credit.
 CCC may offer coverage of up to 100 percent of the net contract value less the initial payment.
+For short-term transactions with tenors less than 24 months, an initial payment is not required and maximum coverage is 98 percent.
 CCC’s coverage may include non-U.S. goods (including certain local costs) if the seller so requests and CCC determines that U.S. goods are not available or their use is not practicable.

 The FGP is operated in a manner consistent with the requirements of the Organisation for Economic Cooperation and Development (OECD) Arrangement on Officially Supported Export Credits (the Arrangement).